supratiktechandanalytics/supratiksarkaremp22/README.md

 - 🔭 I’m currently working on Data Science.
 - 🌱 I’m currently learning **cloud services technologies and big data tools**

-- 🤝 I’m looking for help with landing my first job in Product Management and Data Analyst with work permit sponsorship.
+- 🤝 I’m looking for help with landing my first job in Data Engineering or Product Management.

 - 👨‍💻 All of my projects are available at [https://supratiksarkaremp22.github.io/Supratik-Sarkar-Product-Manager.io/](https://supratiksarkaremp22.github.io/Supratik-Sarkar-Product-Manager.io/)